-Tickets get you entry, wunderbar entertainment, a commemorative Oktoberfest Parklands Beer Stein and your first drink is on us!
+Ticket gets you entry, wunderbar entertainment, an Oktoberfest Parklands stein and your first drink is on us!
 Plus, you can now purchase your kostüm with your ticket.
 Prost!

 THE KULTUR OF

 Oktoberfest, or as the Germans also like to call it – Wiesn, after the festival ground Theresienwiese – is the world’s largest folk festival, held in Münich, Germany.
 Oktoberfest is an important part of Bavarian culture, held since the Middle Ages, and is now attended annually by more than 6 million people.

 Oktoberfest didn’t begin as a celebration of food and wine, the very first one was actually a Royal Wedding between King Ludwig I and Princess Therese of Saxe-Hildburghausen.
 Taking place on 12 October, 1810, all citizens of Münich were invited to attend the festivities held on the fields in front of the city gates to celebrate the royal event.
 With some 40,000 people attending and having such an amazing time, the decision to repeat the spectacle and celebrations in 1811 launched what is now the annual Oktoberfest.

 The most honoured tradition of Oktoberfest is the Tapping of the Keg.
 No beer is consumed at the festival until the mayor officially opens the first keg to signify the opening of the festival and this is known as Anzapfen.
 And that’s when the fun starts!

 The Bavarian Purity Requirements: